HEP-FCC/FCCSW/Sim/doc/FastSimulationUsingDelphes.md

 Overview
 --------

 This is a technical description of the Delphes interface in FCCSW.
-It describes the configuration file and properties that allow customisation of the Delphes job.
+It describes the configuration file of FCCSW and properties that allow customisation of the Delphes job.
 We also have dedicated tutorials to [get started with Delphes](https://github.com/HEP-FCC/fcc-tutorials/blob/master/FccSoftwareGettingStartedFastSim.md#getting-started-with-delphes-fcc-hh) and
 [run a full analysis using Delphes fast simulation](https://github.com/HEP-FCC/fcc-tutorials/blob/master/FccFullAnalysis.md).